AmmarIjaz/AmmarIjaz.github.io/replicators-wont-end-scarcity.md

 * You could charge people to listen, maybe by requiring a special antenna for just your radio's frequency.
 As a customer I'd say "fuck you!" cause I'd rather get the radio set that allows me to listen to a hundred other stations rather than your special one.

-So you're probably going to be look at the following:
+So you're probably going to be looking at the following:

 * You could beg for donations from listeners.
 * You could convince the public, by way of the government, to give a cut of their annual subscription to their society (ie taxes) to support you (eg grants or public ownership).